"Advanced Recycling" of Plastic Waste in Virginia

 Source: United Nations Environment Programme, Our planet is choking on plastic

-The United Nations reports that the rate of plastic production has grown faster than that of any other material since the 1970's.
+The rate of plastic production has grown faster than that of any other material since the 1970's.
 The tiny plastic fibers in cigarette butts are the most common plastic waste in the environment, with plastic waste used for food items (bottles and caps, grocery bags, food wrappers, etc.) the second-most common.

 Statistics vary according to country and organization generating the data, but the percentage of recycled plastic is only about 10% worldwide.
 The United Nations Environmental Programme reports:1